top of page

 All of my prints begin as a drawing - sometimes even just a quick, scribbly sketch.Once I am happy with my design I re-draw the image (in reverse) onto my chosen plate and start working into it with my printmakers’ tools.

-I usually use intaglio methods such as mezzotint, drypoint, collagraph or etching; in these a design has been cut, engraved or carved below the surface.
-Printmaking is not a process that can be rushed - and each print in an edition takes time to make as the plate is carefully inked up by hand again to be rolled through the press.
+I usually use intaglio methods such as collagraph, drypoint, etching or mezzotint; in these a design has been cut, engraved or carved below the surface.
+Printmaking is not a process that can be rushed - each print in an edition takes time to make as the plate is carefully inked up by hand to be rolled through the press for every print.

 When my plate is ready to be printed I 'ink up': ink is pushed into the lines and burrs created during the engraving process.
 Then the white parts of the image are wiped clean and polished with tissue paper.